NewDayNaz/SmartSwitchPowerSequencer/README.md

 SmartSwitchPowerSequencer is a Python Flask web server that provides a user-friendly dashboard for controlling the power state of lights or sound devices in a pre-defined sequence using TP-Link Kasa Smart Switches.

+## Warning!

+Please be aware of the type of loads you are plugging into these switches; a lot of them are not rated for a full 15A load and quite a few are only rated for 10-12A.
+I am using the classic Kasa HS100 smart plugs (sadly now EoL) which are actually rated for a 15A load.

 ## Features

 - **Sequenced Power Control**: Define sequences for powering up or down devices in a specific order.